Portrait of Thomas Cromwell: Description

 The portrait dates from Holbein's second visit to England, when Cromwell was acting on behalf of Henry VIII and commissioned a series of propagandistic images of favoured courtiers at a time when Cromwell's reputation was at its highest.
 He had emerged as the "Protestant counterweight to Thomas More in the Privy council", sealed Boleyn's position in bitter circumstance, and became one of the most influential and powerful men in England.
 At the same time he was cultured and instrumental in promoting Holbein's career.
-Perhaps because of this, and given the portrait's genesis is steeped in the high and bloody politics of the time, with an unsteady king, we know nothing of Holbein's thoughts on the depiction.
+Perhaps because of this, and given the portrait's genesis is steeped in bloody politics of the times with an unsteady king, we know nothing of Holbein's thoughts on the depiction.

 Cromwell is given due respect, but is presented as sour and somewhat stiff.
 The eyes are narrowly set, he tightly grips the seal.
 His reputation was poor until revision in the 1960s; today he is seen as a reformer and a highly capable, supreme political operator.
-Reflecting earlier opinion, it was noted that "of all the portraits that Holbein did at the English court, the portrait of Cromwell has always seemed the least flattering to its subject, the most viciously mocking."
-Mindful of the protracted, fatal relationship between Cromwell and More, and their placing at the Frick, Henry Clay romantically asked that we "imagine Thomas More, the beautiful saint, and Cromwell, the monster, united in art and history, now facing each other, [through] Holbein and time and chance."
+Reflecting earlier opinion, it was noted that "of all the portraits that Holbein did at the English court, the portrait of Cromwell has always seemed the least flattering to its subject, the most viciously mocking.
+Mindful of the protracted, fatal relationship between Cromwell and More, and their placing at the Frick, Henry Clay Frick romantically asked that we "imagine Thomas More, the beautiful saint, and Cromwell, the monster, united in art and history, now facing each other, [through] Holbein and time and chance."

 Compared to Holbein's other portraits of Tudor politicians, Cromwell seems reduced; he is placed low in the frame, deep in the pictorial space, placing a distance and diminishing him from the viewer.
 The table reaches into the immediate foreground as if reaching into the viewer's personal space.
 Holbein presents Cromwell as somewhat sour, cold and grim, yet the portrait has been described as "a softened version of the subject".
-Historian R. B. Merriman described Cromwell as "a short, stoutly built man, with a large face, smooth shaven, with close-cropped hair, and a heavy double chin, with a small and cruel mouth, an extraordinary long upper lip, and a pair of gray eyes set closely together, and moving restlessly under his light eyebrows."
+The historian R. B. Merriman described Cromwell as "a short, stoutly built man, with a large face, smooth shaven, with close-cropped hair, and a heavy double chin, with a small and cruel mouth, an extraordinary long upper lip, and a pair of gray eyes set closely together, and moving restlessly under his light eyebrows."